 Instructions for completing the Form SSA-1560, are included with the PDF version of the form.

-If you use the fee petition process, you should request fee approval only after you complete all services for the claimant and any auxiliaries.
+When using the fee petition process, the representative should request fee approval only after you complete all services for the claimant and any auxiliaries.
 You have the option to petition either before or after Social Security effectuates the determination(s).

 Where to send this form